 - Balconies: The payment of a supplement for a balcony facility does not guarantee a specific view or that it will be private, unless stated.

 - Cots should be requested at the time of booking.
 Any additional payment for food/cot hire must be paid directly to hotels, for which we have no control over the cost, and cot linen is usually provided (not duvets).
 Please note we cannot guarantee that cots will meet British Safety standards.
 The inclusion of a cot may restrict room space.
 Some rooms, particularly those described as small or with restricted headroom, may not be large enough to accommodate a cot.
-Please telephone our Reservations team for further information.
+Please telephone our Contact Centre for further information.

 - Free drinks will be given at the discretion of the hotel owner and the offer is normally limited to one drink per person during evening meals.
 "Unlimited" free drinks refers to drinks between starter and dessert.
 This is usually a choice of house wine, beer or soft drinks and will not include spirits, etc.

 - Bars in some hotels may not stay open until 11.00pm, particularly when the hotel is family run or when the bar is part of the hotel restaurant.